 What’s in the Bill?

-It will become automatically unfair to dismiss an employee for not agreeing to a variation to their contract, or if the employer dismisses the employee to replace, or to re-engage them on varied contractual terms.
+It will become automatically unfair to dismiss an employee for not agreeing to a “restricted variation” to their contract, or if the employer dismisses the employee to replace, or to re-engage them on varied contractual terms which would have amounted to a restricted variation.
+Restricted variations are defined in the Bill and include variations which reduce pay or benefits.

 Even if the dismissal is not automatically unfair, the tribunal will still need to consider whether the dismissal was fair under the normal rules, taking into account a non-exhaustive list of factors set out in the Bill.
 These include whether any consultation was carried out by the employer with the employee, an independent trade union or another employee representative organisation about the variation of the employee’s contract of employment, and whether the employer offered the employee anything in return for agreeing to a variation.